Hudson School–Chapter 3

-“It looks like a country road, but there is a lot of traffic you wouldn’t expect and sometimes it’s hidden beyond that little hill.
-He points to the right, and just to prove it, a car appears.
+“It looks like a country road,” Dr. Israel says, “but there’s a lot of traffic you wouldn’t expect and sometimes it’s hidden beyond that little hill. ” He points to the right, and just to prove it, a car appears coming fast.
 Dr. Israel blows out a big breath.

 “Kirk’s father is a sub-ambassador to Syria.
 Do you know what an ambassador does, Jacob?”